statisticssweden/GDB.M2M.Service/readme.md

 You can chose which enpoint you want to use between the two (containing {file} or not) and {version?} is optimal in both.
 All the above endpoints work in the same way.

 # Build and Test
-Currently tests are not included in distributed solution.
+Tests are are not included in the distributed solution.